densify-quick-start/helm-optimize-resources/README.md

 - Linux/Windows client machine with kubectl and helm installed and configured

 ## Usage
 Once installed, the plugin is made available through the 'optimize' keyword which is passed in as the first parameter to helm.
 Here is an output of the helm command after the plugin is installed.
+Note the availability of a new command 'optimize'.
 ```
 Available Commands:
   completion  generate autocompletion scripts for the specified shell